National Bank announces a new partnership with the Canadian Foundation for Economic Education

 About National Bank of Canada

-With $276 billion in assets as at July 31, 2019, National Bank of Canada, together with its subsidiaries, forms one of Canada's leading integrated financial groups.
-It has more than 25,000 employees in knowledge-intensive positions and has been recognized numerous times as a top employer and for its commitment to diversity.
+With $276 billion in assets as at July 31, 2019, National Bank of Canada , together with its subsidiaries, forms one of Canada's leading integrated financial groups.
+It has close to 25,000 employees in knowledge-intensive positions and has been recognized numerous times as a top employer and for its commitment to diversity.
 The Bank's securities are listed on the Toronto Stock Exchange (TSX: NA).
-Follow the Bank’s activities at nbc.ca or via social media such as Facebook, LinkedIn and Twitter.
+Follow the Bank’s activities at nbc.ca or via social media such as Facebook , LinkedIn and Twitter.

 CFEE is a federally chartered, non-profit, non-partisan organization, founded in 1974, that works to improve economic and financial literacy and enterprising capability.
 CFEE works collaboratively with ministries and departments of education along with school boards, schools, educators, and teacher associations.
 CFEE also engages in activities to support and assist newcomers and past immigrants to Canada, and the general public including print resources, videos, workshops, and online resources.
 Overall, CFEE aspires to help Canadians of all ages be better prepared to undertake their economic roles, responsibilities, and decisions with confidence and competence.